niklaslautenschlager/void-auto-setup/DISCLAIMER.md

 - **It may break your system.** Misconfigured GPU drivers, login managers, or seat management can lead to no‑GUI boots or other unpleasantness.
 - **It targets fresh installs.** Running this on an already customized system may conflict with your existing configs or packages.
 - **It assumes runit Void.** On anything else, it is likely to fail in creative ways.
+- **Created for glibc first.** Glibc is the version of Void i use and thus the installer is suited for it.
+Musl support may come in the future.

 ---